Sabu M. Jacob

 Sabu M. Jacob (born 11 May 1962) is an Indian businessman from Kerala.
 He is the managing director of Kitex Garments Limited.
-He is the chief coordinator and mentor of Twenty20 Kizhakkambalam, a non-profit organization developed as a Total Responsibility Program to effectively contribute to the social and economic development of Kizhakkambalam Panchayath where the company operates the aim is to make Kizhakkambalam the best developed village in India by 2020.
+He is the chief coordinator and mentor of Twenty20 Kizhakkambalam, a registered political party developed as a Total Responsibility Program to effectively contribute to the social and economic development of Kizhakkambalam Panchayath where the company operates the aim is to make Kizhakkambalam the best developed village in India by 2020.

 Biography

 Sabu M. Jacob was born to M. C. Jacob, founder chairman of the Anna Kitex Group and one of Kerala's pioneering industrialists.
 After his schooling he got graduation in Economics.
 He has been Managing Director of Kitex Garments Ltd since 16 August 2006 and has been its chief financial officer since 25 January 2016.
 Inspired by his father's entrepreneurial success, Sabu decided to establish a garment unit of his own in 1992.
 This 100% export oriented business began its operations from Kizhakkambalam in 1995, and has today, emerged as the world's third largest infant wear manufacturing company.
 The company is listed as one of the best Asian companies by Forbes.
 As of 27 March 2019, his net worth stands at Rs 2,204 crores.